UoB-COMSM0110/2024-group-13/READMEReport.md

 [Kanban](https://github.com/orgs/UoB-COMSM0110/projects/62)

 ## Introduction
+Throughout this project we worked cohesively as a team and always had productive meetings.
+Even from the start of the development process we promptly decided to adapt a traditional arcade game.
+Collectively, we narrowed down our list to two games we spent our childhood playing: Pac-Man and Battle of the Tanks.
+After choosing these two games, it became clear that we could merge them together to create a novel twist.

+As the name indicates, Pac-Miner uses the classic Pac-Man style map with ghosts and powerups.
+However, Pac-Man has escaped their original habitat to retreat underground.
+Along the journey Pac-Man has gained the ability to release explosives which can kill ghosts and destroy walls, enabling the players to escape imminent death and create a route of their own choosing.

+[GIF OF DESTROYING WALLS]

+*Demonstrating our twist: the ability to destroy walls.*

+One of our favourite aspects of playing games is competing against friends, as detailed in our user stories.
+Hence, we decided that the game would be exclusively multiplayer and we aimed to implement both local and online versions of the game.
+The game strategy differs depending on which the user chooses.
+In the local version, the players are able to see the entire map including their opponent, however in the online version a smaller area of the map is visible so the opponent and ghosts are not always visible.

+[GIF OF LOCAL VERSION] [GIF OF ONLINE VERSION]

+*Implementation of local (left) and online (right) multiplayer*

-Welcome to multiplayer Pac-Man, a thrilling game that pits two players against each other on a mostly traditional Pac-Man map with an exciting twist: the ability to break through walls.
-This game is named Pac-Miner.
-Both players compete against each other to gather as many points as possible by collecting the coins generated throughout the map.
+Both players compete against each other by collecting the coins generated throughout the map.
 Each player starts with 3 lives and aims to avoid ghosts while trying to outscore their opponent.
-Scattered in the map are different types of power-ups which can temporarily improve the players’ character or negatively affect their opponent.
-The ability to destroy barriers and kill ghosts using bullets enables the players to escape imminent death!
-The game ends when one player loses all three of their lives and the winner is the player with the most points.
+Scattered in the map are uranium blocks which cause special events which can temporarily improve the players’ character or negatively affect their opponent.
+The game ends when one player loses all three of their lives.
+Players could target one another to score more points by killing their opponent or work peacefully and focus on collecting points instead.

-As our game is multiplayer, the players could target one another to score more points by killing their opponent or work peacefully and focus on collecting points instead.
-Our game has two modes of play: local or online multiplayer.
-The game strategy differs depending on which you choose.
-In the local version, you are able to see the whole map including your opponent, however in the online version a smaller area of the map is visible so you won’t always see your opponent.

 ## Requirements